 The BAC conducts an annual review of the quality and effectiveness of the external auditor, including qualifications, expertise, resources and performance of the external auditor, PwC.
-In addition to the BAC's annual external auditor review processes, a more detailed comprehensive review of the external auditor will be conducted at least every five years, beginning in FY2024.
+In addition to the BAC's annual external auditor review processes, a more detailed comprehensive review of the external auditor occurs at least every five years.